 It’s also important to know that deadlines are only one component of lien and notice requirements.
 In addition to being sent or filed on time, every document must be sent to a specific group of people, by a particular method of mailing, and each document must be prepared in a certain way.

-To learn the specifics, visit Levelset.com/resources and select your state.
+To learn the specifics, visit our main Resources page and select your state.